unsaved/gradle-javaPropFile-plugin/README.txt

         x=Value includes a reference to ${property.with.name.containg.dots}
     vs.
         x =Value includes a reference to ${subObject1.subObject2.propertyName}

+    REFERENCE SYNTAX
+    References are not allowed on the left-hand side of property file records.
+    They may be used on the value (right-hand) side of property file records, and in Strings and Files that are expand()ed.
+    These are the variants:
+        ${propName}          # Simple property 'propName' of the target
+                             # object (which defaults to the Gradle Project).
+        ${sys|propName}      # For Java system property 'propName', using
+                             # default systemPropPrefix of 'sys|'.
+        ${extObj$propName}   # Property 'propName' of extension object 'extObj'
+        ${obj1.obj2.propName}  # If '.'-as deference operator is not active,
+                               # then this is just property
+                               # 'obj1.obj2.propName' of the target object
+                               # like the first case above.
+                               # If '.'-as deference operator is active,
+                               # then this is property 'projName' of property
+                               # obj2 of property obj1 or the target object.
+                               # In the second case, it is an error to
+                               # reference a non-defined property.
+        # In all cases above (except nested properties, as noted), references
+        # to properties that are missing are handled according to the default
+        # or specified unsatisfiedRefBehavior.
+       THIS FOLLOWING ALTERNATIVES ARE FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY, BUT ARE NOT IN A PUBLIC RELEASE YET.
+        ${!propName}         # For all variants above, if the reference
+        ${!sys|propName}     # property name is immediately preceded by !,
+        etc.                 # then the unsatisfiedRefBehavior is thereby
+                             # overridden so that if the referenced property
+                             # is not set, JavaPropFile wil throw.
+        ${-propName}, etc.   # Just like previous case, but if the property is
+                             # not set, the ${-...} expression will be replace
+                             # with nothing at all (an empty string).
+        ${.propName}, etc.   # Just like previous case, but if the proeprty is
+                             # not set, the ${....} expression will be left
+                             # exactly as it is.
+        # The !, -, . prefixes, which override unsatisfiedRefBehavior, are
+        # known as 'behaviorRefPrefixes'.

     SEQUENCE OF ASSIGNMENTS AND REFERENCES
     In all cases, sequence is consistent and understandable.